mikaelstaldal/devel-docker/README.md

     - Download the [Node.js binary distribution](https://nodejs.org/download/release/latest-v16.x/node-v16.13.0-linux-x64.tar.xz).
     - Extract the `node_modules` directory from it and put it in `/usr/lib`, let it be owned by root.
     - (Skip the `node` binary and everything else.)
-2. Build the Docker image and create any needed files and directories with the `setup.sh` script.
+2. Build the Docker image and create any needed files and directories with the `nodejs/setup.sh` script.
-3. Put the scripts in `bin` somewhere in your PATH.
+3. Put the scripts in `nodejs/bin` somewhere in your PATH.

 ### Usage